Shaba9/journals/journals.md

 # Journal 17: 11/27/2018

 Today I learned that the extra time I spent yesterday trying to really absorb the Vue component structure helped greatly; the lab today went super smooth!

+# Journal 18: 11/28/2018

+My motivation for learning is seeing growth in not only myself but in the environment that is being affected around me as well.